DocKDE/pdbman/README.md

 pdbman>
 ```

 This is convenient because the PDB file has only to be loaded once and will be kept in memory as long as you're working with it.
-Furthermore, a few convenience functions are present, such as a command history of the session, comman suggestions based theron and tab completion for files.
+Furthermore, a few convenience functions are present, such as a command history of the session, command suggestions based theron and tab completion for files.

 For quitting the shell type `exit`, `e`, `quit` or press `Ctrl-C` or `Ctrl-D`.